 The Loch Lomond Faerie Trail is a brilliant way to have a fun day outside in the beautiful Scottish countryside.
 It’s full of things to see and do (if you get the guidebook); there are puzzles to solve and things to find at each faerie door station.
 But even without the fairies this is a beautiful walk through the woods at the beautiful little village of Luss.
-The guidebooks are £3 each and with all the extra bits in them, they are totally worth it.

 All in all this was a brilliant afternoon out.
 And Luss is such a beautiful place on the banks of Loch Lomond, you could easily make a whole day of it here.
 We will be back and will hopefully finish the trail next time!
 Highly recommended.

 The Loch Lomond Faerie Trail is located at the village of Luss, G83 8PA, on the banks of Loch Lomond.